Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 If you’re visiting, double-check to see if it’s open.

-This short and easy hike DOES require a permit, even if you have the Cinque Terre Trekking Card.
-You’ll need to purchase an additional hiking pass for €10, so factor that into your plans.
+Via dell’Amore DOES require a hiking permit, even if you have the Cinque Terre Trekking Card or the train card.
+You’ll need to purchase an additional hiking pass for an extra €10, so factor that into your plans.

 If it’s open, take your time, soak in the views, and enjoy this legendary trail before arriving in Riomaggiore.

 Please Note: Sometimes when it is really busy, like during peak season, they will limit the direction of the trail.
 If you are staying in Riomaggiore or Manarola, you may be able to access the trail in both directions.
-Check with your host!
+Check with your host or hotel!

 Wander Riomaggiore